Guidelines

 Network Acceptable Use Policy

 The Internet Acceptable Use Policy outlines the policies and guidelines while using district computer systems.
-Click here to read the 600-607 Internet Acceptable Use policy.
+Click here to read the 600-607 Internet, Technology, and Cell Phone Acceptable Use policy.

 Digital Learning Initiative (iPad) Guidelines